When creating a build configuration, specify the following settings:

 <head> section, instead.

-Enabling the status widget also allows non-logged in users to get RSS feed for the build configuration.
+Enabling the status widget also allows non-logged in users to get the RSS feed for the build configuration.

 Specify the number of builds of the same configuration that can run simultaneously on all agents.
 This option helps avoid the situation, when all of the agents are busy with the builds of a single project.
 Enter 0 to allow an unlimited number of builds to run simultaneously.